shrn01/code-red/README.md

 # code-red
-movie review website using SQL, Python with Flask
+Movie review website using SQL, Python with Flask

+To install flask, use 'pip install flask'